JulieMontoya/BCP_design/stream_of_consciousness.md

 The palette now supports colours >=128 as meaning force outline mode, for 2-colour MODEs.

+Searching for a route connected to a particular node:
+1. Initialise ilb to 2
+2. Initialise rtb from route
+3. Check whether node of current route is connected to wanted node.
+4. If no match, update rtb
+5. If not last route, goto 3
+6. Decrease ilb and if >0, goto 2

 Changing via size definition; want to use hole diameter (which is stored in 0.1mm units) plus track width (which is stored in thous).
-We have to convert to mm anyway; so multiply hole diameter by 10 to get 0.01mm. units, and place this in the preload when multiplying thous by 2.54.  (**NO -- WON'T WORK** due to final multiplication by 4 after preload already added.)
+We have to convert to mm anyway; so multiply hole diameter by 10 to get 0.01mm. units, and place this in the preload when multiplying thous by 2.54.  (**NO -- WON'T WORK** due to final multiplication by 4 after preload already added.)  **DONE NOW**

 We need to be able to step through the database, searching for pins connected to a given node.
 For each component, we need to step through its pins seeing which node each one is connected to; then